bobbydilley/dilley.uk/arcade/arcade.md

 There is a long list of machines I want, however I've attempted to note down the ones I __really__ want here.

-- Sega Chihiro (So I can play HOTD3 etc.)
-- Sega Lindbergh Multiboot (So I can play Lets go Jungle)
-- Konami Viper Working!
-(So I can play Jurassic Park)
 - Super System 23 (So I can play Time Crisis 1)
 - Namco System 246/256 (As it supports JVS)